mr-zwets/airdrop-tool/README.md

 AIRDOP_AMOUNT_NFT = "1000000"
 ```

-There is a boolean in the `airdrop.js` program to enable/disable airdrop to Tapswap addresses.
+There is a boolean in the `airdrop.ts` program to enable/disable airdrop to Tapswap addresses.

 Finally, run the airdrop tool with

 ```
-node airdrop.js
+npm run airdrop
 ```